dmcgoldrickcreator/blog-site/README.md

 # BLOG WEBSITE

-This is a React project that utilizes Firebase for authentication and databasing.
+This is a React project that utilizes Firebase for authentication and cloud firestore.